DopamineStudios/dopamine/README.md

 # The Team

 Dopamine is developed by **Dopamine Studios**.
-However, contrary to what the name might suggest, I'm a solo dev and every single line of text and code here has been written by me, no one else.

-I started this project as a simple point-based moderation bot because I really like the concept - Now, it has evolved into a whole ecosystem of features within just six months.
+But as of the 1st of June 2026 i.e. the way I'm writing this, there haven't been any contributions to this project of Dopamine Studios other than me, Smite.

 # Installation & Setup

 ### Prerequisites:

-* Python 3.12 or higher.
+* Python 3.14 or higher.

 * A Discord Bot Token (via Discord Developer Portal)